sysdiglabs/terraform-eksblueprints-sysdig-addon/blueprints/getting-started/README.md

 ## Introduction

 [Sysdig](https://sysdig.com) is a security and monitor platform built for you to confidently run cloud and containers.
-This Getting Started Blueprint allows to deploy AWS EKS clusters with the [Sysdig EKS Terraform Addon](https://registry.terraform.io/modules/sysdiglabs/sysdig-addon/eksblueprints/latest) incorporated, configured and running.
+This Getting Started Blueprint allows to deploy AWS EKS clusters with the [Sysdig EKS Terraform Addon](https://registry.terraform.io/modules/sysdiglabs/sysdig-addon/eksblueprints/latest) incorporated and configured from the day zero.
 You will be able to customize and extend the blueprint following a gitops approach to adapt it to your needs regarding to [security](https://sysdig.com/products/secure/), [monitoring](https://sysdig.com/products/monitor/) or both secure and monitor with [Sysdig Platform Architecture](https://sysdig.com/platform-architecture/).

 This blueprint will generate the following components: